 We can even derive instances of multi-parameter classes, provided the newtype is the last class parameter.
-In this case, a ''partial application" of the class appears in the deriving clause.
-For example, given the class class StateMonad s m $\mid$ m -> s where ... instance Monad m => StateMonad s (State s m) where ...
+In this case, a "partial application" of the class appears in the deriving clause.
+For example, given the class then we can derive an instance of StateMonad for Parsers by

+'''

+class StateMonad s m | m -> s where ...

+instance Monad m => StateMonad s (State s m) where ...

+'''